cscheid/cscheid.net/writing/scifi_notes.md

 Disclaimer: I've only read Star Fraction so far.
 It's a series, though, so it's possible I'm getting this stuff completely wrong.

-I never lived in Europe, but reading this book --- especially in contrast to typical science fiction written in the US --- made me think about just how densely diverse Europe is, in ethnicity, culture, and politics.
+I've never lived in Europe, but reading this book --- especially in contrast to typical science fiction written in the US --- made me think about just how densely diverse Europe is, in ethnicity, culture, and politics.
 It really is as if multiple worlds and